Trading Taxes in the UK

 It is easy to see why HMRC were unwilling to accept such a seamless transaction from investor to trader.
 The lines are difficult to draw and will likely lead to less revenue for the tax man.

-The simple truth is the diversity of a day trader’s activities doesn’t fit within a one-size-fits-all approach.
+The simple truth is that the diversity of a day trader’s activities doesn’t fit within a one-size-fits-all approach.

 The best solution is to query with HMRC and seek advice first.
 It could save you considerable time and significant money.